-Home Orchard Pruning (January 26, 2019)
+Home Orchard Pruning (1/25/2020)

-by Jane Bodine, UCCE Master Gardener
+by Jane Bodine, UCCE Master Gardeners

 After I began my first training class in Master Gardening a few years ago, I became fired up about home gardening, and decided to plant a small home fruit tree orchard.
-Now I've got peaches, plums, nectarines, apples, pears, cherries, apricots, persimmons, pomegranates, citrus and avocados to keep me wealthy with homegrown fruit for the whole year!
+Now I have peaches, plums, nectarines, apples, pears, cherries, apricots, persimmons, pomegranates, citrus and avocados to keep me healthy and wealthy with homegrown fruit for the whole year!

-I would like to discuss the pruning I did of the deciduous fruit trees, the trees that lose their leaves in the winter.
-I will not be discussing the pruning of citrus trees, as they keep their leaves in the winter.
-A resource I appreciate a lot is the University of California Publication: The Home Orchard, Growing Your Own Deciduous Fruit and Nut Trees.
+I would like to discuss the pruning I did of the deciduous fruit trees (trees that lose their leaves in the winter).
+I will not be discussing the pruning of citrus trees, as they keep their leaves in the winter and require different pruning techniques.
+A resource I appreciate a lot is the University of California Publication: The Home Orchard, Growing Your Own Deciduous Fruit and Nut Trees. https://anrcatalog.ucanr.edu/Details.aspx?itemNo=3485